ZetaGo-Aurum/AleoPantest/README.md

 ╚═══════════════════════════════════════════════════════════════╝
 ```

-**AloPantest** is an advanced, modular penetration testing framework designed for security professionals and ethical hackers.
+**AleoPantest** is an advanced, modular penetration testing framework designed for security professionals and ethical hackers.
 Version 3.0 introduces a modern TUI dashboard, intelligent automation, and enhanced cross-platform support.

 ---

 ## 📚 Documentation Hub

-Explore the full documentation to get the most out of AloPantest.
+Explore the full documentation to get the most out of AleoPantest.

 ### 🚀 Getting Started
 *   [**Start Here**](00-START-HERE.md) - Overview of v2.0 release and new features.